E-scooters could revolutionise travel across the UK, from cities to the countryside

 If legalised, they could have a big part to play in creating cleaner towns and cities, making transport more convenient, and helping us all travel in safety.

-Rachel Maclean is the Conservative MP for Worcester and future of transport minister
+Rachel Maclean is the Conservative MP for Redditch and future of transport minister